alfalfa79/LOL-analysis/README.md

 **Alternative Hypothesis**: model is unfair.
 R2 for shorter games and longer games are NOT the same.

-These hypoetheses were evaluated at the 0.05 significance level.
+These hypotheses were evaluated at the 0.05 significance level.
 The results of the permutation test are shown below.
+<iframe
+  src="assets/q8plot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+The observed TVD statistic was **0.005479599342930186** and the resulting p-value was **0.988**.
+We therefore fail to reject the null hypothesis, concluding that the model is fair across both short and long games.